 These couldn’t be any easier to make, and I think you’ll really love them!
-If you can’t do peanut butter, I’m thinking that sunbutter would work, but I haven’t tried it that way yet.
+If you can’t do peanut butter, you can use sunbutter – they are still delicious that way!

 Do you have a healthy treat recipe that your family loves?